 Conclusions and Recommendations (PZ)

 The microcontroller software, as is, is fully ready for production.
-Of course, if any changes to the computer host software is made, it is vital to ensure that these changes do not conflict with the current packet format and overall printing flow that the current computer host software is envisioned to operate with.
+Of course, if any changes to the computer host software are made, it is vital to ensure that these changes do not conflict with the current packet format and overall printing flow that the current computer host software is envisioned to operate with.

 Potential Improvements